 8. After you water, rotate your pots one-quarter turn to encourage continued root growth.

 With these steps, you can look forward to healthy new growth on your fuchsias come spring!

-Do you have any special tips for caring for fuchsias through the winter?This entry was posted on 10/13/2010 in Fuchsias 101, Garden Journal by PowellsWood
+Do you have any special tips for caring for fuchsias through the winter?This entry was posted on 10/13/2010 in How to Care for Fuchsias, Northwest Gardening Blog by PowellsWood